briansimiyuj/doctor-appointment-app/README.md

   1. Create a My Appointments Page and mount it on Script component and provide a route for it
   2. Loop through the doctors array and create a card component and mount it on the My Appointments Page
     a.
 Create buttons to pay for the appointment and cancel it
+    b.
+Create Appointment photo component and mount it on the card component